 Regulation (EU) 347/2013 requires that the ENTSO-E and ENTSOG use scenarios for their respective Ten-Year Network Development Plans (TYNDPs) 2022.
 The development of the scenarios marks the first step in the TYNDP 2022 process.
 Defining the scenarios in turn begins with the development of the (qualitative) storylines to be explored.
 In a webinar on 3 July 2020 ENTSOG and ENTSO-E presented their first ideas for the TYNDP 2022 storylines.
 Several stakeholders provided comments and feedback.
+On 3 November 2020 ENTSOG and ENTSO-E published a draft storyline report for the scenarios to be included in TYNDP 2022.
 This draft storyline report proposes the scenario framework for TYNDP 2022, consisting of one national policy scenario and the storyline development of two top-down scenarios.
+The draft storyline report was consulted with stakeholders in a public consultation from 3 November to 15 December 2020.
+During the public consultations ENTSOG and ENTSO-E received some valuable feedback from a wide variety of stakeholders.
+We used this feedback to adapt the storyline report and provide additional information requested by stakeholders.
+The result is captured in this final and definitive storyline report.

-All stakeholders are invited to provide feedback to the scenario framework and proposals for the two top down scenarios.
-A five week online consultation will run from 3 November 2020 until 15 December 2020.
-Your feedback is welcomed and considered an important part of the process.
-Based on your feedback ENTSO-E and ENT-SOG will update and develop the storylines to be used in TYNDP 2022.
-These storylines are the foundation of the scenario building quantification phase that ENTSOG and ENTSO-E will perform next year.
-This modelling will result in full energy scenarios including accompanying datasets which will be consulted in 2021.
+The storylines captured in this final storyline report are the foundation of the scenario building quantification phase that ENTSOG and ENTSO-E will perform later this year.
+This modelling will result in full energy scenarios including accompanying datasets which will be consulted in the Summer of 2021.